‘Black Ink Crew’s’ Sky Days Exposes Chest In Sheer Mini Dress With Boots

 The tattoo artist also rocked a pair of black, over-the-knee boots.
 She opted for a blond hairstyle, and also wore black sunglasses and Chanel drop earrings.

-The first and last photos of the set were very similar, and showed Sky standing while facing the camera straight-on.
+The first and last photos of the set were very similar and showed Sky standing while facing the camera straight-on.
 In the second shot, she placed her hands in front of her, while in the third image, she popped her right foot.

 This post was geotagged in New York, New York, and has garnered over 65,000 likes so far.

-It appears that Days disabled the comments section for this update for whatever reason at time of this writing.
+It appears that Days disabled the comments section for this update for whatever reason at the time of this writing.

 Since the update, it’s also worth noting that the reality TV star has shared another Instagram photo.
 This time, Sky was seen sitting in front of a green screen, while wearing a revealing crop top and jeans.

-The white top hugged her chest, and featured long sleeves.
-She wore her hair down in a middle part, and smiled widely while wearing dark red lipstick.
+The white top hugged her chest and featured long sleeves.
+She wore her hair down in a middle part and smiled widely while wearing dark red lipstick.
 She held a phone in her hand.
 It’s possible that she was on the set for Black Ink Crew when the photo was taken.

 Fans left plenty of love for Days, with some people referring to her sassy captions.